Ultimate-Hosts-Blacklist/whitelist/.github/ISSUE_TEMPLATE/false-positive.md

 ---
 name: False Positive
 about: Reporting of any false positives or domains that need to be whitelisted
-title: "[FALSE-POSITIVE] "
+title: "[FALSE-POSITIVE?] "
-labels: false positive
+labels: whitelisting process
 assignees: mitchellkrogza, funilrys, dnmTX, smed79

 ---